gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Protected Data Chunk Reception {#data-receiving}

 When the DTLS Chunk state machine has reached the VALIDATION or PROTECTED state, the DTLS chunk handler will receive DTLS chunks from the SCTP Header Handler.
-Payload from DTLS chunks will be forwarded to the Protection Operator which will return a plain SCTP Payload.
+Payload from DTLS chunks will be forwarded to the Protection Operator which will return a plain SCTP Payload, assuming verified authenticty and no replay.
 The plain SCTP payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.

 If a SCTP packet with more than one DTLS chunk is received, thus bundling multiple chunks, the receiver SHALL handle the first DTLS chunk and ignore any subsequent chunk.

-Metadata, such as ECN, source and destination address or path ID, belonging to the received SCTP packet SHALL be tied to the relevant set of chunks and forwarded transparently to the SCTP endpoint.
+Metadata, such as ECN, reception time, IP packet size, source and destination address or path ID, belonging to the received SCTP packet SHALL be tied to the relevant set of chunks and forwarded transparently to the SCTP endpoint.

 ### SCTP Header Handler